IC1101Virgo/Coding-Challenge/README.md

 ## Contribute 😊 ❤️
-Any suggestions and thoughts is always welcomed.
+Any suggestions are always welcomed.